matteobaccan/owner/README.md

 CHANGELOG
 ---------
 ### 1.0.2
-Changed package name from `owner` to `com.github.owner`.
+Changed package name from `owner` to `org.aeonbits.owner`.
 This has been necessary in order to publish the artifact on Maven Central Repository.

 ### 1.0.1